 Best gaming headphones

 Gaming headsets are tailor-made to work with some consoles and PCs, but what if you just want a solid pair of headphones you can also use for gaming?
-Something you can pair with a mic when you want to play, and then take along with you on the bus or the office, instead of having to buy a separate pair of headset.
-To straddle both these worlds, here are our picks for the best gaming headphones.
+Something you can pair with a mic when you want to play and then take along with you on the bus or the office instead of having to buy a separate pair of wireless gaming headsets.
+To straddle both these worlds, here are our picks for the best headphones that work great for gaming.

-Yes, these headphones come in many colors (though some are limited editions or only available at certain retailers) you can look cool when wearing them, though appearances aren’t everything.
-After all, if you’ve already got an RBG gaming keyboard, chances are you like snazzy accessories too.
+Yes, these headphones come in many colors (though some are limited editions or only available at certain retailers).
+You can look cool when wearing them, though appearances aren’t everything.
+After all, if you’ve already got an RGB gaming keyboard, chances are you like snazzy accessories too.

 Currently, Amazon sells these color variants:

 The best gaming headphones for sound quality are the AKG K371

 If you crave stellar sound above all else, then the AKG K371 is for you.
 This makes for a great pair of gaming headphones since its frequency response tracks the SoundGuys house curve quite well.
 In other words, the 50mm dynamic drivers reproduce sound that’s sure to please those with eclectic music tastes and gamers alike.
 If you play games with orchestral soundtracks, you’ll definitely appreciate the K371 and will likely reach for it when you want to dive into your entire music collection, too.

 This pair of headphones is impressively comfortable thanks to memory foam ear pads with a soft-touch synthetic wrap, so you can keep enjoying that audio for hours, even with glasses.
 The ear cups also articulate upward 180 degrees, so you can hear your surroundings for a minute if needed.
 (This feature also makes it a solid option for DJs.)